14.2 The Constructor Page¶

 In general, however, the exports and other information do usually depend on the actual value of R. For example, Matrix exports the inverse operation only if the domain R is a Field.
 To see this, try this from the main constructor page:

-3. Click on up button to return to the constructor page.
+- Click on to return to the constructor page.